AnhNguyenRealEstate/listing-portal/README.md

 #### 4. Run ng serve at project root and begin devving.

+#### 5. Debug from other devices
+Add `"host" : "0.0.0.0"` to firebase.json's emulator's Hosting config
+Browse `http://[local IP address]:5050` from your phone or other devices

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).